lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Proper async dependency functions in router files
 - Corrected FastAPI dependency injection throughout the app
 - Comprehensive test fixtures for both sync and async tests
+- Ingestion API Router with message ingestion endpoint
+- MessageConnector in the ingestion/connectors directory
+- Full test coverage for the message ingestion flow

 ### What's Broken
 - Nothing currently broken - all tests passing

 ## Active Decisions & Considerations
 - Following the layered architecture defined in systemPatterns.md
+- Using the connector pattern for specialized data source handling
 - Implementing strict typing with Pydantic models
 - Using Test-Driven Development approach consistently
 - Using Docker Compose to containerize Qdrant and Neo4j databases